jaber-the-great/Seagull-Network-verification/Code/SCALE-MAMBA/loop_detection/README.md

 python3 split-to-3-parties.py input.txt
 ```

-which will generate in.1, in.2, in.3 are three files containing (obfuscated) edge lists
+which will generate in.1, in.2, in.3, which are three files containing (obfuscated) edge lists

 ### SCALE-MAMBA Instructions